steam-bell-92/python-mini-project/CONTRIBUTING.md

 - **No External Dependencies** - Only use standard library
 - **Zero Setup** - Project should run immediately
 - **Cross-Platform** - Works on Windows, Mac, and Linux
+- **Turtle Graphics** - For visual projects, use Python's turtle module (standard library)
+  - Add `turtle.exitonclick()` to keep window open
+  - Include docstrings explaining the visual output

 ### ✅ Naming Convention

 - Use hyphenated names: `My-Project-Name.py`
-- Be descriptive: `Dice-Rolling.py` not `game.py`
+- Be descriptive: `Rock-Paper-Scissor.py` not `game.py`
-- Use title case for multi-word names
+- Use title case for multi-word names: `Turtle-Rainbow-Spiral.py`
+- Match existing naming pattern in repository

 ---